AT-Publishing/website/_posts/2017-07-07-economics-of-pos.md

 ---
-layout: forestry
-german: false
-published: true
+author: https://reddit.com/u/KarlVonBahnhof
+author_name: KarlVonBahnhof
+categories:
+- eth
+- altcoins
 comments: true
-stories: true
+date: 2017-07-07 01:00
+description: Proof of stake shows off the extraordinary ability of crypto news portals to write a 500 word article that says absolutely nothing.
 genres: Blog
-tickers: 'ETHUSD'
-author: https://reddit.com/u/KarlVonBahnhof
-author_name: KarlVonBahnhof
-title: Economics of Proof of Stake
-date: 2017-07-07 23:09 +02:00
-update: 2017-07-07 23:09 +02:00
-description: "Proof of stake shows off the extraordinary ability of crypto news portals to write a 500 word article that says absolutely nothing."
-permalink: "/pos"
+german: false
 image:
 - "/img/editorial/steak2.jpg"
 - "/img/daddyvitalik/yeswecan.png"
 - "/img/daddyvitalik/IsHeForReal.png"
 - "/img/daddyvitalik/VitalikTheLordSavior.png"
 image_alt:
-- "Even if you want to, you won't be staking before mid-2018, but Vitalik says he is not afraid of the switch, and that clearly means something."
+- Even if you want to, you won't be staking before mid-2018, but Vitalik says he is not afraid of the switch, and that clearly means something.
-categories:
-- eth
-- altcoins
+layout: forestry
+permalink: "/pos"
+published: true
+stories: true
-tags: [ 'popular' ]
+tags:
+- popular
+tickers: true
+title: Economics of Proof of Stake
+update: 2017-07-10 01:00
+chart: []
 ---
 ### The gist of PoS

 {{ site.mailchimp }} In PoW (Proof of work) the longest chain is valid, as in the one with most *work*.
 In PoS the one that is agreed upon in betting *consensus* is accepted.